4 Reaction Rates and Rate Expressions

 It was noted above that the mathematical form for a non-elementary reaction is not known a priori.
 The reason for this is that at the molecular level, the non-elementary reaction doesn’t occur as a single event.
 All breaking and forming of bonds does not occur simultaneously, and as a consequence, intermediate species are created.
 In other words, a non-elementary reaction is actually a group of reactions that is treated as if it were a single reaction.
 As such, it does not lend itself to a general theoretical treatment.
 In contrast, an elementary reaction is a single molecular event where all breaking and forming of bonds is simultaneous.

 Being a single molecular event, elementary reactions can be considered from a theoretical perspective.
 The theory can then be used to predict the mathematical form of rate expressions for elementary reactions.
-Two such theories are described in Appendices F and G. Collision theory is based upon the kinetic theory of gases.
+Two such theories are described in Appendices D and E. Collision theory is based upon the kinetic theory of gases.
 It assumes that molecular velocities obey a Maxwell-Boltzmann distribution, and that when molecules with sufficient kinetic energy collide, they react.
-(See Appendix F for a more complete description of the theory and a derivation of the associated reaction rate expression.)
+(See Appendix D for a more complete description of the theory and a derivation of the associated reaction rate expression.)
 Transition state theory assumes that the reactants in a system are in a kind of thermodynamic equilibrium with activated complexes that are forming products.
 It uses statistical thermodynamics to determine the number of such complexes and the frequency at which they decompose.
 The absolute rate in the forward direction is then equal to the product of those two quantities.
-(See Appendix G for a more complete description of the theory and a derivation of the associated reaction rate expression.)
+(See Appendix E for a more complete description of the theory and a derivation of the associated reaction rate expression.)

 Recall from Chapter 1 that a reaction like Equation 4.18 is called a unimolecular reaction.
 Unimolecular reactions are not elementary reactions (Lindemann et al. (1922)).
 Nonetheless, the rate expression resulting from application of Equation 4.16 or Equation 4.17 is generally found to be valid unless the pressure is very low.
 In Reaction Engineering Basics, rate expressions for unimolecular reactions will be assumed to have the mathematical form predicted by Equation 4.16 or Equation 4.17.
 As such, the mathematical form of the rate expression for Equation 4.18 is as shown in Equation 4.19 or Equation 4.20.

 It is not possible to discern whether a reaction is elementary by simply looking at the reaction expression.
 Unless one knows from other information that a reaction is elementary, the rate expressions in Equation 4.16 and Equation 4.17 should be treated as postulated rate expressions.
-The values of \(k_{0,j}\) and \(E_j\) should be determined by statistical parameter estimation using experimental kinetics data, after which the accuracy of the resulting rate expression should be assessed.
+The values of

 Importantly, the equilibrium constant in Equation 4.16 and Equation 4.17 is not a kinetics parameter and its value should not be determined by parameter estimation methods.
-The one exception to this, discussed in Chapter 5, would be if the equilibrium constant for reaction \(j\) and its temperature dependence (or equivalently, the heat, free energy and entropy of reaction \(j\)) are not available and can not easily be measured.
-In that case, the equilibrium constant can be written as in Equation 4.12 with \(K_{0,j}\) and \(\Delta H_j^0\) treated as kinetics parameters.
+The one exception to this, discussed in Chapter 5, would be if the equilibrium constant for reaction

 4.4.5 Mechanistic Rate Expressions